What Is a Refugee?

 - define terms related to refugees and civil society.

-- identify the four economic sectors (government, business, nonprofit, household).
+- identify the four sectors (government, business, nonprofit, household).

 - identify the different reasons people seek asylum in the world.